cidme/CIDME/README.md

 <a name="erd"/>
 ### Entity Relationship Diagram (*ERD*)

-**NOTE - This graph has not been updated to reflect the Feb 2017 course change to a graphDB**

 **NOTE - This is a DRAFT and may change at any time!**

 ![DRAFT CIDME ERD](/docs/CIDME-Entity_Rel_Diagram-DRAFT.png "DRAFT CIDME ERD")